-Mr. Stubbe is currently Vice President of the Board of The TASIS School in Dorado, a PPK through 12th grade 815-student private school founded by his parents.
+Mr. Stubbe is President of the Board of The TASIS School in Dorado, a PPK through 12th grade, 900-student private school founded by his parents.
 He is also a member of YPO, Board member of Puerto Rico’s Destination Marketing Organization, member of the Business Advisory Council for the Federal Reserve Bank of New York, and Co-Chair of the Puerto Rico Tourism Development Council.
-He holds a bachelor’s degree from Georgetown University, and MBA and Civil Engineering degrees from Massachusetts Institute of Technology (MIT) and its Sloan School of Management.
+He holds a bachelor’s degree from Georgetown University, and MBA and Civil Engineering degrees from MIT and its Sloan School of Management.